NI beef approved for Philippines export

 The market had been closed to UK beef imports since the BSE crisis of the mid nineties.

-Last year, meat plants here hosted inspection visits by Filipino officials.
+Last year, meat plants here hosted inspection visits by officials from the Philippines.

 Mr Huey said rigorous production standards and the insistence on traceability had been key.